 To help them develop their ideas, all of the artists will receive specialist support from South East Dance Dramaturg in Residence Lou Cope, early years specialists Skye Reynolds and Hannah Lefeuvre, early years producer Gina Westbrook, and choreographer Rosie Heafford, Artistic Director of Second Hand Dance.

-Evaluation is being carried out by Dr Angela Pickard from Canterbury Christ Church University, the winner of the 2019 One Dance UK Dance Research Impact award.
+Evaluation is being carried out by Professor Angela Pickard from Canterbury Christ Church University, the winner of the 2019 One Dance UK Dance Research Impact award.
 Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned from the programme.